semgrep/semgrep-docs/docs/getting-started/cli.md

 semgrep ci --json --json-output=semgrep.json
 ```

+> The JSON schema for Semgrep's CLI output can be found in [semgrep/semgrep-interfaces](https://github.com/semgrep/semgrep-interfaces/blob/main/semgrep_output_v1.jsonschema).

 In addition to the `--text`, `--json`, and `--sarif` flags, which set the primary output formats, and the `--output=<value>` flag that saves the results to a file or posts to a URL, you can append `--<format>-output=<file>` to obtain additional output streams:

 ```console